 There are several factors affecting the handyman insurance cost.
 Below are some important ones:

 The service that you offer

-Handyman is an umbrella term for different types of contractors.
+A handyman is an umbrella term for different types of contractors.
 Sometimes, a handyman can perform as simple work as fixing a fence or repainting a desk.
-Some other times, they can do riskier work such as trimming trees, or repairing a leaking roof, or building a new deck, etc. Different services have different kinds of risk exposure and different levels of risks.
+Some other times, they can do riskier work such as trimming trees, or repairing a leaking roof, or building a new deck, etc. Different services have different kinds of risk exposure and different levels of risk.

 When it comes to insurance premiums, location always plays a role.
 If you live and work in a crime-prone neighborhood, your insurance premiums always tend to be higher than your similar counterparts in a better neighborhood.